 Avian metapneumovirus (aMPV) causes turkey rhinotracheitis, an acute respiratory tract infection of turkeys.
 It is also associated with swollen head syndrome in broilers and broiler breeders, as well as egg production losses in layers.
-The virus was first detected in turkeys in South Africa in the late 1970s and has spread to all the major poultry-producing areas in the world except for Australia. aMPV has been detected not only in chickens and turkeys, but also in pheasants, Muscovy ducks, and guinea fowl.
-Geese, pigeons, and most other duck species seemed to be refractory to disease.
+The virus was first detected in turkeys in South Africa in the late 1970s and has spread to all the major poultry-producing areas in the world except for Australia. aMPV has been detected not only in chickens and turkeys but also in pheasants, Muscovy ducks, and guinea fowl.
+Geese, most other duck species, and possibly pigeons are suggested to be refractory to disease.
 Epidemiologic studies provide evidence for the circulation of aMPV in wild birds, especially water-associated species.
 Some outbreaks have been attributed to vaccine-derived viruses, which may persist for several months in the environment.
 Infection with aMPV is often complicated by secondary bacterial infections, leading to high economic losses.
-In 2001 the first human meta-pneumovirus (hMPV) was isolated and classified as a member of the genus Metapneumovirus, which causes respiratory infections in people.
+In 2001 the first human metapneumovirus (hMPV) was isolated and classified as a member of the genus Metapneumovirus, which causes respiratory infections in people.
 Experimenal studies suggest that turkeys also may be susceptible to hMPV.
 Complete genome sequencing confirmed that the genomic organization of hMPV is similar to that of aMPV.
 Overall, little is known about the cross-species pathogenicity of these two viruses.

 Isolates of aMPV are grouped in subtypes A to D. The sequence of the attachment glycoprotein (G protein) can be used to subtype different strains.
-Based on the phylogenetic analysis of F protein sequences it was suggested that the European subtypes A, B, and D are all more closely related to each other than to subtype C. More recently aMPV subtype C isolates were also identified in pheasants in Korea and ducks in France.
-The latter, formerly reported as French non-A and non-B strain, was shown to be of a different genetic lineage than the USA subtype C isolates.
-Irrespective of the differences within subtype C, isolates this subtype display a higher amino acid sequence homology to hMPV than to European aMPV subtypes A, B, and D.
+Based on the phylogenetic analysis of F protein sequences, it was suggested that the European subtypes A, B, and D are all more closely related to each other than to subtype C. More recently, aMPV subtype C isolates were also identified in pheasants in Korea and water-associated bird species in Europe.
+The latter was shown to be of a different genetic lineage than the USA subtype C isolates.
+Irrespective of the differences within subtype C, isolates of this subtype display a higher amino acid sequence homology to hMPV than to European aMPV subtypes A, B, and D.

 Transmission and Epidemiology